oslomarketsolutions/website/src/pages/no/career/index.md

     hvilken som helst annen musikksjanger er det også et stort pluss.

-  title: Want to become one of us?
+  title: Want to become one of us?s
 about:
   header: Hvorfor OMS?
   section: about